PhonicCanine/microbit-lessons/week2/Readme.md

 So, your Python and Pip are both working, now we're in the home stretch.
 We need to install the application that writes your code to your microbit.

-Open a terminal/command prompt/bash window, and type `pip install uflash`.
+Open a terminal/command prompt/bash window, and type `pip install uflash`or `pip3 install uflash`on Mac.
 This should complete with no errors.

 Now, try typing `uflash x`.
 You should get an error back, saying: `Error flashing x to microbit: Python files must end in ".py".`.
 This means that everything is working perfectly.